 The Fault in Our Stars

 - Invest in some bright blue bedding, whether this is your duvet cover, a blanket or cushions.
 The blue represents the book and is the centre of the theme.
 If you use it as your bedding, it acts as the foundation for the rest of the room.
-If you want to go all out, you can even purchase cushion covers with quotes from the book just to demonstrate your favourite lines.
+If you want to go all out, you can even purchase cushion covers with quotes from the book.
 My personal favourite is "Okay?
 Okay."
-This quote is probably the most popular from the book and is now being printed on everything from mason jars to shoes.
+This quote is being printed on everything from mason jars to shoes.
 You can even buy the slippers and place them at the foot of your bed.

 - Paint clouds onto a feature wall from the cover of the book.
 You can paint the background blue, or keep your current colour depending on how much of the theme you want to integrate.
 The clouds are easy to paint; you can do them free-handed or just purchase stencils.
 Whatever works for you.